zkxs/simple-crosshair-overlay/README.md

 In **Adjust Mode**, use the arrow keys to move the crosshair and PageUp/PageDown to increase/decrease the crosshair scale.

+### Horrible Config Editing

-Color cannot currently be changed in-application.
+**Color** of the default crosshair cannot currently be changed in-application.
 However, it can be manually altered by editing the `color` setting in `%appdata%\simple-crosshair-overlay\config\config.toml` to an ARGB hexadecimal value.
 So for example `B2FF0000` for red with a bit of transparency, or `FF00FF00` for fully opaque green.

+**Hotkeys** cannot currently be changed in-application.
+However, they can be manually altered by changing configs in the `key_bindings` section of config.toml using the Keycode values defined in [keycode.rs](src/hotkey/keycode.rs).

 ## To-Do

 Maybe one day I'll get around to these features:

 - Support changing color of built-in crosshair _without_ manual config editing
+- Customizable hotkeys _without_ manual config editing
 - Verify if it works on MacOS/Linux
-- Customizable hotkeys

 <!-- TODO: publish crate
 ## Installing from Source